Gene Dawson's Music Room

 HOUSE CONCERTS, 2001

 My wife & I got into contemporary folk music after hearing some great singer/songwriters on a televised Takoma Park, Maryland Folk Festival, including Tom Prasada-Rao.
 We saw Tom live and met him to learn that he's a Takoma Park native as is my wife.
 I asked if he ever played Birthday parties and he said it sounded similar to a house concert, which we'd never heard of.
 As it worked out, he played for my wife's Birthday at our house on March 30, 2001 and we had about 35 people there.
-It was an awesome event and we were hooked and Dawsonconcerts house concerts was born (see link below).
-Tom Prasada-Rao was the first performer on 9/28/01 and we've had over 60 concerts since then.
+It was an awesome event and we were hooked and Dawsonconcerts House Concerts was born (see link below).
+Tom Prasada-Rao was the first performer on 9/28/01 and we hosted over 80 concerts since then.
 I play a song every now and then at some of these concerts as well as sit in on guitar occasionally with the scheduled Artists.
 After the concerts, sometimes we have what we call a "song circle" where anyone in the audience as well as the scheduled Artists get together in a circle and play songs with each other, sometimes late into the night.

 We're linked with the National House Concert circuit via the Internet and are promoted on radio, newspapers and other media.
 A major Washington newspaper did a large article on House Concerts and the reporter interviewed me by phone, which resulted in 3 paragraphs of the article.
 There have been numerous newspaper articles on Dawsonconcerts as well as a 2003 cable TV special and a 2007 Washington, DC area TV special, (link below).
 It's really nice to get involved in this type music and get to know many local and National Artists both in our house as well as out in the clubs, festivals and concerts.
 I've been inspired to write a lot of new songs myself, some which are posted on my Soundclick Music page, (also linked below).
 Check our house concerts web page for a list and photos of artists we've hosted at Dawsonconcerts.